RashFlygon/ShowSpeed-Extension/README.md

 # ShowSpeed

-ShowSpeed is a Chrome extension for Pokemon Showdown that adds fast, readable Speed breakpoints directly into the teambuilder.
+ShowSpeed is a Chrome extension for Pokemon Showdown that adds on-hover tooltip speed tiers directly into the teambuilder.

-It gives you:
+Features:
-- Hover tooltips for base Speed and current Speed values
+- Hover tooltips for base Speed and current Speed values, boosted speed values and minimum speed values
-- Optional boosted and minimum Speed lines
+- A Speed Creep widget that calculates the EVs needed to outspeed a target
-- A Speed creep helper that calculates the EVs needed to outspeed a target
+- A popup for enabling or disabling each view
-- A compact popup for enabling or disabling each view
+- Auto choice scarf speed values

 ## Features